On the Testimony of Two Witnesses

 As stated in Revelation 9: A Preterist Commentary–Who is Apollyon?, the locusts in Revelation 9 withhold their assault until the seventh trumpet.
 At the end of Revelation 11 the seventh trumpet is blown.
 But before the sounding of the final trumpet, there is a pause in John’s vision.
 In Revelation 8, John describes how the Romans destroyed city after city throughout the Israeli countryside.
 Then in Revelation 9, John foresaw the mobilization of Roman reinforcements heading for Jerusalem.
 Revelation 11:1-6 reveals what happened in Jerusalem during these forty-two months of strife.
 During this time, two men symbolized in the sky by the Gemini twins warned Jerusalem of the coming disaster.
 According to the Law of Moses, the testimony of two witnesses is required to put a man to death (Deuteronomy 17:6).
 Thus on the testimony of these two witnesses, the people of Jerusalem are marked for slaughter.

-Revelation 11 Commentary Intro: Having the Power and Spirit of both Moses and Elijah, the Two Witnesses Embody the Law and the Prophets—the Word of God.
+A Covenant Eschatology Exposition and Commentary of Revelation 11: Having the Power and Spirit of both Moses and Elijah, the Two Witnesses Embody the Law and the Prophets—the Word of God.

 According to v.
 6 these two have the power to turn water into blood and strike the land with every kind of plague.
 The plagues mentioned in this verse are the plagues of Exodus unleashed throughout the course of the Jewish War as shown repeatedly throughout this commentary on Revelation.
 Here one can see how these witnesses display the power of Moses.19 And just as Moses was given a prophet, his brother Aaron, these two witnesses also have prophetic power (Exodus 7:1).
 In v.
 5 they exhibit the power of Elijah, who in 2 Kings 1:10 called down fire from heaven.
 Then like Elijah, they stop the sky from raining for three and a half years (1Kings 17:1, Luke 4:25).
 Furthermore, at the end of their ministry the two witnesses are raised to heaven in v.
 12 as was Elijah in 2 Kings 2:1-12 and Moses according to The Assumption of Moses and later rabbinic tradition.20